Xi-Putin meeting: Can the Ukraine crisis push Russia closer to China? | DW | 03.02.2022

 Some signs of this include China and Russia discussing ways to jointly develop alternative international payment systems in the face of potential western sanctions.

-Even if sidestepping US-dollar-dominated transactions, Russia and China want to show the world they are ready to work together.
+Even if sidestepping US-dollar-dominated transactions is easier said than done , Russia and China want to show the world they are ready to work together.

 "We are consistently expanding settlements in national currencies and creating mechanisms to offset the negative impact of unilateral sanctions," Putin wrote in Xinhua.